drjubbs/dota-stats/README.md

 # TODO

+- General
+  - Finish protobuf and bitmask implementations.
+Protobuf currently only does hero, extend to full match info?
+(At least include items + player IDs)
+  - Replace other instances of "INSERT INTO ....
+DUPLICATE KEY" with "REPLACE INTO"
+  - Reversion requirements.txt to the newest distro (Ubuntu 20.04 LTS)
+  - Clean-up/linting of all code.
 - Fetching Data
   - Look at ThreadPooling code in fetch.py... it's probably possible to start the executor at a higher level to prevent the continuous creation and destruction of thread pools (is this done?)
   - Check logs and /errors for malformed responses I continue be getting from the API -- Grep "ERROR" and "Traceback" in production logs